 There are rocks, sandy and grassy beds at Alga Beach.
 In the rocks, you can see many purple sea urchins, sea cucumbers, as well as sea anemones.

 Sea breams and painted combers are the most common fish on this spot.
 Several wrasse species, such as the brown wrasse, the ocellated wrasse and the East Atlantic peacock wrasse also live hidden in the seagrass.
 If you’re lucky, you might also come across a Mediterranean moray, often reported here.
+In the eastern side of the spot, near the posidonia meadows, red starfish are also pretty common (↕6-12ft/2-4m).

 Pay attention to the many boats that come to moor in front of the beach in summer.